Women's cinema: 1950s – 1960s and the New Wave

-1970s — 1980s
+1970s – 1980s

-Noteworthy women filmmakers to emerge from the 1970s include Catherine Breillat, Diane Kurys, Nelly Kaplan, Coline Serreau, Nadine Trintignant, Marion Sarraut, Rachel Weinberg, Véra Belmont, Josée Dayan, Liliane de Kermadec, Sarah Maldoror, Ariane Mnouchkine, Christine Lipinska, Jeanne Labrune.
+Noteworthy women filmmakers to emerge from the 1970s include Catherine Breillat, Diane Kurys, Nelly Kaplan, Coline Serreau, Nadine Trintignant, Marion Sarraut, Rachel Weinberg, Véra Belmont, Josée Dayan, Liliane de Kermadec, Sarah Maldoror, Ariane Mnouchkine, Christine Lipinska, Jeanne Labrune, Chantal Akerman, Jeanne Moreau, Euzhan Palcy, Danièle Thompson, Aline Issermann, Anna Karina, Françoise Sagan.

 Coline Serrau's directorial debut was in 1974.
 Her biggest commercial success was Three Men and a Cradle (1985) which was later remade in Hollywood.
 She received three César Awards for the film.

 Diane Kurys' directorial debut coming-of-age film Peppermint Soda was awarded at the 1977 Cannes Film Festival.

 Delphine Seyrig was an openly feminist filmmaker active in the 1970s known for her documentary Sois belle et tais-toi released in 1981.

 Feminist filmmaker Catherine Breillat is well known for her frank depictions of sexuality and taboo topics in film and for her coming of age works.
 She faced censorship and controversy during most of her career.
 Her debut film A Real Young Girl was banned for several decades due to graphic sexuality.
 Her best known films are A Real Young Girl (1976), Romance (1999) and Fat Girl (2001).
 In 2007 her film The Last Mistress was selected at the Cannes Film Festival.

-Jeanne Moreau, best known as an actress, directed two feature films in the 1970s - Lumière in 1976 about female friendship and The Adolescent in 1978 about a young girl's coming-of-age.
+Jeanne Moreau, best known as an actress, directed two feature films in the 1970s—Lumière in 1976 about female friendship and The Adolescent in 1978 about a young girl's coming-of-age.
 Another iconic actress, Anna Karina had her directorial debut in 1973 with Vivre ensemble which was screened at the Cannes Film Festival.
 In 2008 she directed and starred in the film Victoria.

-1980s — 2000s
+1980s – 2000s

-Notable directors to debut in the 1980s — Claire Denis, Catherine Corsini, Tonie Marshall, Claire Devers, Patricia Mazuy, Agnès Merlet, Sólveig Anspach, Juliet Berto, Josiane Balasko, Laurence Ferreira Barbosa.
+Notable directors to debut in the 1980s – Claire Denis, Catherine Corsini, Tonie Marshall, Claire Devers, Patricia Mazuy, Agnès Merlet, Anne Fontaine, Sólveig Anspach, Juliet Berto, Josiane Balasko, Laurence Ferreira Barbosa.

 Claire Denis is one of the most acclaimed French directors to emerge from the late 1980s.
 Her film debut Chocolat premiered at the 1988 Cannes Film Festival.
 Her film Beau Travail received rave reviews at the time of its release.
 In 2022 she won the Grand Prix at Cannes for Stars at Noon.
 Her career has lasted over three decades.